 \subsection{Human Evaluation}

 So far, translation quality has been assessed using automatic metrics, which are known to be imperfect and offer limited insight into error types \citep{lavie-etal-2025-findings}.
-To ensure their reliability, we conducted a small-scale human evaluation on CoVoST2, comparing the best-performing model of each paradigm in the { \GenericCat{}} category: \seamless\ (SFM), \voxtral\ (SpeechLLM), and Canary+Aya (cascade).
-The annotations were done by five native speakers of the respective non-English languages.\footnote{We release the human annotations data under the CC BY 4.0 license at \url{https://github.com/sarapapi/hearing2translate/tree/main/evaluation_human/hearing2translate-v1}.} We used a combination of ESA and MQM protocols \citep{kocmi-etal-2024-error,freitag-etal-2021-experts} with three model outputs next to each other (an extension of side-by-side by \citealp{song2025enhancing}).
+To ensure their reliability, we conducted a small-scale human evaluation on CoVoST2, comparing one of the top-performing models of each paradigm in the { \GenericCat{}} category: \seamless\ (SFM), \voxtral\ (SpeechLLM), and Canary+Aya (cascade).
+The annotations were done by five native speakers of the respective non-English languages. \footnote{Human annotations are released under the CC-BY 4.0 license at \url{https://huggingface.co/datasets/zouharvi/hearing2translate-humeval}.} We used a combination of ESA and MQM protocols \citep{kocmi-etal-2024-error,freitag-etal-2021-experts} with three model outputs next to each other (an extension of side-by-side by \citealp{song2025enhancing}).
 We used Pearmut \citep{zouhar2026pearmut} as an annotation interface (see Appendix \ref{app:humeval}) and collect the scores (e.g., 80/100) as well as marked error types (e.g., Accuracy/Omission).
-The human scores are reported in \Cref{tab:humeval-scores} and closely mirror the automated results, particularly for x-en translation, where Canary+Aya consistently outperforms Voxtral and Seamless.
+The human scores are reported in \cref{tab:humeval-scores} and closely mirror the automated results, particularly for x-en translation, where Canary+Aya consistently outperforms Voxtral and Seamless.

-\Cref{tab:humeval-errors} shows that error type distributions are largely similar across paradigms.
+\cref{tab:humeval-errors} shows that error type distributions are largely similar across paradigms.
 Similar to textual MT, simple mistranslations are the most common errors \citep{freitag-etal-2021-experts}.
 Omissions are two times more frequent in the SpeechLLM than they are in cascade and SFM, and SpeechLLM and direct models suffer more from undertranslation than cascades (as previously demonstrated by \citealp{bentivogli-etal-2021-cascade}).
 As expected, models employing LLMs are more affected by overtranslation \citep{bawden-yvon-2023-investigating}, doubling this error compared to the SFM.
 Lastly, wrong terminology represents the second most frequent error type, attesting to 11.5-12.5\% of the identified errors, and underscoring the importance of measuring NE and term accuracy, as discussed in \cref{subsec:overall}.